koreader/contrib/calculator.koplugin/README.md

 # calculator.koplugin
-A sophisitacted calculator for https://github.com/koreader/koreader.
+A sophisticated calculator for https://github.com/koreader/koreader.

-More informations can be found on http://github.com/zwim/calculator.koplugin
+More information can be found on http://github.com/zwim/calculator.koplugin

 ## Installation